rust-lang/rfcs/text/3678-final.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+Instead of or in addition to this, we could allow inherent `impl` blocks for a `Trait` (e.g. `impl Trait { ... }` without `for Type`).
+People today already occasionally write `impl dyn Trait` blocks, since `dyn Trait` is a type and supports inherent impl blocks; this change would allow generalizing such blocks by deleting the `dyn`.
+This has the potential for conceptual complexity or confusion for new users, as well as potentially affecting the quality of diagnostics.
+However, it would provide orthogonality, and an interesting conceptual model.

 Rather than using `#[inherent]`, we could use the `impl(visibility)` syntax from [RFC 3323](https://rust-lang.github.io/rfcs/3323-restrictions.html).
 This would allow more flexibility (such as overriding a method within the crate but